moneybutton/yours-channels/docs/yours-lightning.md

 - wait for funding tx to be confirmed
 - asyncConfirmFundingTx
 - send MsgFundingTx to Carol
-- receive MsgAck from Carol (confirming she got our message)
 - receive MsgFundingTx from Carol (confirming she sees tx)
 - send MsgAck to Carol
 - channel is now open